 What does the poison ivy rash look like?

-The rash is characterized by weeping blisters which occur in a linear streak or patch.
+The rash is characterized by weeping blisters which occur in linear streaks or patches.
 It may be accompanied by mild redness and swelling.
 Extreme itchiness is common.
 The rash may occur 1-2 days after exposure to the plant and typically lasts 2 weeks.

 How do I protect my child against poison ivy?